CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 1. [The first example](#e1) uses a-commands (a-put, a-get) for moving data from Taito to Puhti
 2. [The second example](#e2) the same data is transported using rclone.

-The first apprach is useful in cases where the data is mainly used in CSC computing environment (Taito, Puhti, Mahti).
+The first approach is useful in cases where the data is mainly used in CSC computing environment (Taito, Puhti, Mahti).
 While the second option (rclone) is good for cases where the data will be use outside CSC too.

-The tutoruals are besed on interactively executed commands and thus they apply only for relatively small datasets ( max some hundreds of GBs).
+The tutorials are based on interactively executed commands and thus they apply only for relatively small datasets ( max some hundreds of GBs).